mmu-webdesign/l5-awdd-block-template/4_usability_testing/README.md

 Create a simple exit survey (5 or 6 questions) to get further feedback from your test candidate.
 You can use Microsoft Forms to do this.

-The survey should be given to the test candidate (in paper form) at the end of the test session.
-Ask them to leave the room and to complete the survey before they leave.
+The survey should be given to the test candidate at the end of the test session.

-Use the results from the survey as part of your report.
-After the test session scan the signed document to `pdf`.
-Add to [Usability Testing Report](usability_testing_report.md).
+Use the results from the surveys as part of your report.

 ---